amblafont/dargent-examples/write-up-07-20.md

 Dargent offers the possibility to assign any (boxed) record type a custom layout describing how the data should be mapped into memory.
-A record specified with a custom layout is compiled to a record with a single field consisting of an array of bytes.
+A record specified with a custom layout is compiled to a record with a single field consisting of an array of bytes (more precisely, it is an array of words).
 This array **represents** the record: it contains enough information to retrieve the values of the fields.
 And indeed, when compiling a record with a custom layout, custom field getters are generated along (in C), retrieving the required field from the